Online shops are, literally, everywhere.

 The bad with the goods

-If you’ve supplied something, it’s faulty and it damages a customer’s property, injures them or makes them ill, you could be held liable.
-This is especially so if you make what you sell – clothes, jewellery, certain foods etc.
+Because if something you've supplied damages a customer's property, injures them or makes them ill, you could be held liable.
+That's especially so if you make what you sell – clothes, jewellery, certain foods for example.

 It's likely the disgruntled person/people will claim against you for damages.
 This will include a compensation figure, probably for many thousands of pounds depending on the extent of the damage/illness/injury.